aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

 # Build Your First Azure SignalR Service Application

 In [ChatRoomLocal sample](../ChatRoomLocal) you have learned how to use SignalR to build a chat room application.
-In that example, the SignalR runtime (which manages the client connections and message routing) is running on your own server.
-As the number of the clients increases, you'll eventually hit a limit on your server and you'll need to scale your server to handle more clients.
+In that sample, the SignalR runtime (which manages the client connections and message routing) is running on your local machine.
+As the number of the clients increases, you'll eventually hit a limit on your machine and you'll need to scale up your machine to handle more clients.
 This is usually not an easy task.
 In this tutorial, you'll learn how to use Azure SignalR Service to offload the connection management part to the service so that you don't need to worry about the scaling problem.

 ## Provision a SignalR Service